-Dr. Sunman’s research has focused on various aspects of pharmacology, drug metabolism and cancer biology.
-As a graduate student, he characterized novel inhibitors of peptide alpha-amidation in models of inflammation and tumorgenesis.
-As a postdoctoral fellow at UNC, he studied changes in hepatic enzyme activity in hepatitis C virus-infected liver, as well as the role of arachidonic acid-metabolizing cytochrome P450 enzymes in the survival of primary hepatocytes.
-As a postdoctoral fellow at NIEHS, Dr. Sunman utilized lentivirus-based protein expression techniques and structure-function analyses to identify novel mechanisms by which proteases in the tumor microenvironment induce integrin-dependent cell migration during metastasis.
+Dr. Sunman’s research focused on aspects of pharmacology, drug metabolism, and cancer biology.
+During his graduate studies, he characterized novel inhibitors of peptide amidation in models of inflammation and tumorigenesis.
+At UNC-CH, he studied changes in hepatic enzyme activity in hepatitis C virus-infected liver and the role of arachidonic acid-metabolizing cytochrome P450 enzymes in the survival of primary hepatocytes.
+At NIEHS, Dr. Sunman utilized lentivirus-based protein expression techniques and structure-function analyses to identify novel mechanisms by which proteases in the tumor microenvironment induce integrin-dependent cell migration during metastasis.

-His academic research experience encompassed the fields of molecular and cellular biology, pharmacology, cancer biology and drug metabolism and disposition, leading to co-authored publications in peer-reviewed journals including the Journal of Pharmacology and Experimental Therapeutics, Drug Metabolism and Disposition, Molecular Carcinogenesis, Developmental Biology, and Cell Biology and Toxicology.
+His academic research experience encompassed the fields of molecular and cellular biology, pharmacology, immunology, cancer biology, and drug metabolism, leading to co-authored publications in peer-reviewed journals including the Journal of Pharmacology and Experimental Therapeutics, Drug Metabolism and Disposition, Molecular Carcinogenesis, Biochemistry and Cell Biology, Developmental Biology, and Cell Biology and Toxicology.

 - Experienced in the preparation and prosecution of U.S. and foreign patent applications in the areas of biotechnology, pharmacology, immunology, and general life sciences.
 Expertise includes transgenic plants and organisms, recombinant DNA technology, monoclonal and humanized antibodies, pharmaceutical compositions and formulations, and methods of disease treatment.